sony/model_optimization/model_compression_toolkit/trainable_infrastructure/README.md

 ## High level description

-For each layer, we use a "Quantization Wrapper" to wrap the layer, the weights quantizers, and an "Activation Quantization Holder" to hold the activation quantizers.
+For each layer, we use a "Quantization Wrapper" to wrap the layer's weight quantizers, and an "Activation Quantization Holder" to hold the activation quantizers.
+Both components are provided by the [MCT Quantizers](https://github.com/sony/mct_quantizers) package.
 We can choose the quantizers and all the quantization information for each layer by initializing the weights_quantizer and activation_quantizer API.

 Notice that the quantization wrapper, holder and the quantizers are implemented per framework.

 <img src="../../docsrc/images/quantization_infra.png" width="700">

 ## Quantizers
-The quantizers in this module are built upon the "Inferable Quantizer" abstraction, and define the "Trainable Quantizer" framework, which contains learnable quantization parameters that can be optimized during training.
+The quantizers in this module are built upon the "Inferable Quantizer" abstraction (from [MCT Quantizers](https://github.com/sony/mct_quantizers)), and define the "Trainable Quantizer" framework, which contains learnable quantization parameters that can be optimized during training.

 ## Details and Examples